 2 swimmers missing after group jumps from “Jaws” bridge on Martha’s Vineyard

-EDGARTOWN, Mass. — Authorities on Monday morning recovered the body of one missing swimmer as the search for a second swimmer continues after a group of people jumped off the “Jaws” bridge on Martha’s Vineyard late Sunday night, officials said.
+EDGARTOWN, Mass. — Authorities on Monday recovered the body of a 26-year-old man and suspended the search for his missing 21-year-old brother after they jumped off the “Jaws” bridge on Martha’s Vineyard late Sunday night and never resurfaced, officials said.

-A total of four people went into the water in Edgartown around 11:20 p.m., according to the Coast Guard.
-Two of the swimmers were able to make it to shore, while two others remained missing overnight.
+A total of four people went into the water in Edgartown around 11:20 p.m., including the two brothers, who were seasonal restaurant workers on the island, according to Massachusetts State Police.
+Two of the swimmers were able to make it to shore, while the brothers remained missing overnight.

 In a statement, state police said, “The males did not surface after jumping.”

-Coast Guard crews from Woods Hole and Air Station Cape Cod are assisting local fire and police officials with the search.
+Coast Guard crews from Woods Hole and Air Station Cape Cod assisted local fire and police officials with the search.